 According to Statista, the global number of connected IoT devices will grow from 23 billion in 2018 to a forecasted mind-boggling 75 billion by the end of 2025.
 Shaping the way we view the future of technology, this grand and ever-expanding vision is in constant need of dedicated solutions for its proper and innovative deployment.
 In a world of disparate device standards, there is an ever stronger demand for quicker, easier and more effective communication while using less power.

-As an answer to this market need, in 2012 engineers at Open Mobile Alliance SpecWorks (OMA) started working on Lightweight M2M, a communication protocol designed especially for remote device management within the Internet of Things as well as in other M2M applications.
+As an answer to this market need, in 2012 engineers at Open Mobile Alliance SpecWorks (OMA) started working on Lightweight M2M, a communication protocol designed especially for remote device management and telemetry within the Internet of Things as well as in other M2M applications.
 Acting as the successor to OMA Device Management standard, Lightweight M2M was designed intrinsically to reduce power and data consumption, thus recognising and responding to the demands of the growing M2M market for dedicated solutions for devices with limited processing and storage capabilities (which are also known by the name of resource-constrained devices).

 LwM2M as industry standard

 With the constraints of M2M devices in mind, OMA SpecWorks developed the LwM2M standard in a response to the growing needs of vendors and service providers for a non-complex low-cost device management and service enablement protocol that would embrace cutting-edge architectural principles and function well over wireless connections.
 As an industry standard, Lightweight M2M has been especially designed to overcome some major limitations faced by the IoT scene, such as the management of resource constrained devices, security challenges and cross-standard interoperability.